Do you use affirmations? Have you used them in the past? For many of the clients I have and do coach they have either:

 - Had hit and miss results

-Do you recognise any of those?
+Has it been the same for you?
 Well, I am here to rectify that!
-Did you know that there is a formula to using affirmations successfully?
+Did you know that there is a Secret formula to using affirmations successfully?

 Before I share my Affirmation Formula with you lets look at what an affirmation is.

 A dictionary definition defines it as:-